SteveLim99/ArchiLens/newRead.md

 ## 2. Setting up

   1. git clone the repository.
+  2.The code is essentially splitted into 4 parts:

+    -`The React front-end`
+    -`The back-end`
+    -`The blockchain`
+    -`The Unity front-end`

+  2.1 If Migration.json and simpleStorage.json not found in client/src/contracts, re-run truffle, otherwise jump to 3.
+There are 3 networks we can deploy our contracts to.
+You can add your own networks in truffle-config.js.
+    -`live - the Ropsten Test Network`
+    -`azure - the Azure Blockchain Service`
+    -`develop - our local blockchain hosted through Ganache`

+  2.2 We deploy the contract through truffle, at the root directory.

+    - `truffle migrate --reset --network live`

-  2. At the root directory.
+  3. At the root directory.

      - `npm install`

-  3. cd into api folder and npm install
+  4. cd into api folder and npm install

      - `cd api`
      - `npm install`

-  4. cd into client folder and npm install
+  5. cd into client folder and npm install

      - `cd ../client`
      - `npm install`